Blog Post Thumbnail

 Think of your video conferencing platform as the digital room where everyone gathers.
 This is the central hub for your meeting, so it’s important to choose one that your team finds easy to use.
 Popular options like Zoom and Microsoft Teams are likely already part of your company’s workflow.
 The best platform is usually the one your team is already comfortable with, as it removes the friction of learning a new tool.
 When making your choice, consider what you’ll need beyond just video calls.
 Look for platforms that support screen sharing, breakout rooms, and integrations with other tools you use for brainstorming or sharing documents.

-Getting Your Audio and Video Right
+Nailing Your Audio and Video Setup

 There’s a saying that people will forgive bad video, but they won’t tolerate bad audio.
 It’s true.
 If your remote attendees can’t hear what’s being said in the room, they’re completely cut off from the conversation.
 Invest in high-quality audio equipment, like a central conference room microphone that can pick up everyone’s voice clearly.
 For video, a high-quality webcam that can capture the entire room helps remote participants read body language and feel more connected.
 And of course, none of this matters without a strong, stable internet connection.
 A little investment here goes a long way in preventing the dreaded, "Can you hear me now?"